carpentries-incubator/python-text-analysis/_episodes/01-basicConcepts.md

 teaching: 15 minutes
 exercises: 20 minutes
 questions:
-- "What is Natural Language Processing?
-What does NLP do?"
+- "What is Natural Language Processing?"
+- "What tasks can be done by Natural Language Processing?"
+- "What does a workflow for an NLP project look?"
 objectives:
 - "Learn the tasks that NLP can do"
 - "Use a pretrained chatbot in python"